jruels/fun-istio/labs/07-istio1/index.md

 * Service-to-service and endUser-to-Service authorization.
 * Flexibility through custom properties support in roles and role-bindings.

 In this part of the lab, we will create a service role that gives read only access to a certain set of services.
 First we enable RBAC.

-Change directories back to Instio install directory
+Change directories back to Istio install directory
 ```
 cd ~/istio-*
 ```

 ```
-istioctl create -f samples/bookinfo/platform/kube/istio-rbac-enable.yaml
+istioctl create -f samples/bookinfo/platform/kube/rbac/rbac-config-ON.yaml
 ```
 OUTPUT:
 ```